 Listed Family Home

-TWC-VR does not pay for services by individuals who are not identified on the DFPS website as providers in one of these categories.
+TWC-VR does not pay for services by individuals who are not identified on the HHS website as providers in one of these categories.
 No exceptions will be made for this policy.

-If a customer wishes to employ someone not recognized by DFPS for childcare, they must contact their local DFPS licensing office to learn how to become licensed, registered, or listed.
+If a customer wishes to employ someone not recognized by HHS for childcare, they must contact their local HHS licensing office to learn how to become licensed, registered, or listed.
 The procedure for becoming a Listed Family Home requires minimal documentation and may be suitable for a family member or friend interested in providing childcare.

 Establishing a Childcare Provider as a Vendor: If the customer chooses an acceptable childcare provider who is not currently affiliated with TWC-VR, a designated TWC-VR staff member will initiate the process by emailing VR RHW Provider Services at vr.rhw.providerservices@twc.texas.gov.
 The childcare provider must be established as a TWC-VR provider and receive direct payment for services.
 Exceptions are not allowed.